aerdy/Docker_Webrtc_Builder/README.md

 # Compiling
 - cd src
 - gn gen out/Debug --args='target_os="android" target_cpu="arm"'
+You can specify a directory of your own choice instead of out/Debug, to enable managing multiple configurations in parallel.
 ```
 To build for ARM64: use target_cpu="arm64"
 To build for 32-bit x86: use target_cpu="x86"